 It’s the time of year for family gatherings, and if you’re lucky enough, you get to host everyone at your home this year!
 As the snowiest and muddiest time of the year, it’s important to keep your flooring in mind!
 You’ve bought the turkey, you’ve decorated the table, but have you taken the time to protect your flooring?
-Here are 5 ways to ensure your flooring survives the holidays in the same condition they entered them in!
+Here are 5 ways to protect your floors over the holidays.

-We hope these tips will help you prepare for the holiday season!
-If you take these precautions, you’ll have more time to spend enjoying time with family and friends and less time spent worrying about your floors!
+We hope these 5 ways to protect your floors over the holidays will help you prepare for the holiday season!
+If you take these precautions, you’ll have more time to spend enjoying time with family and friends, and less time spent worrying about your floors!

 Need help with your next remodel?
 We can help!
 We are The Builder’s Choice for all your projects!
 Stop in today at 2411 7th ST NW, Rochester, MN 55901 or give us a call at 507-285-1109